 Thank you for considering participation in this program!

-Your Participation in the CATCH Program is voluntary.
-Your Restricted Sexual Assault Report will not be converted without your permission.
+Your participation in the CATCH Program is voluntary.
+Your Restricted Sexual Assault Report will not be converted without your permission, and no investigation will be initiated without your voluntary participation.
 In addition, you may decline to participate in the process at any point, even after being contacted that there was a match.

-If now is not a good time, you can always come back later and enter the information when you feel ready.
+If now is not a good time to complete your entry, you can always come back later and enter the information when you feel ready.
 If you decide to do this some other time, please reach out to your SARC or FAP Provider for a new user name and password for this site.
-The user name and password you were given expires in 10 calendar days after you received them, or after you use them to log on.
+The user name and password you were given expire in 10 calendar days after you received them, or after you use them five times to log on.

 There is no requirement for you to participate in the CATCH program.
-Any information you provide is voluntary, and you do not need to gather additional information.
+Any information you provide is voluntary.

 (877) 995-5247